 Try Out Your New Skills

 Color cast is not always orange and blue.
 It can be any color, such as green from exterior trees or red from an accent wall.
 A good tip to find it is look in the shadows or distant areas.
 The reason you look there, is the camera sensor evaluates color based on the brightest/dominant lights.
-In the above example the brightest lights is the vanity and that area looks great.
-Very color correct, but as soon as you look to the right and left the darker areas or shadows are plagued with color cast.
+In the above example the brightest lights is the vanity and that color fairly color correct, but as soon as you look to the right and left the darker areas or shadows are plagued with color cast.
 Now that you are seeing images with color corrected eyes see if you can catch the casts in the images below.

 The Pinnacle Tour Difference

 At Pinnacle Tour we strive hard to deliver quality images on every shoot.
 We have gone through steps to ensure our techniques help eliminate color cast.
 It’s harder work, and it takes longer but we think it delivers a powerful image.
 Corrected color is an under appreciated skill but it makes images shine and that is why we do it.
 Now that we have explored color cast lets take a look at images that are shot and edited to minimize color cast.
+Some color cast is ok and completely eliminating it can be a bit jarring but knowing how to control it is a lost skill.